SystemsApproach/private5g/radio.rst

 3.4 New Use Cases
 -----------------

-We conclude by noting that up to this point we have describe 5G as introducing additional degrees of freedom into how data is scheduled for transmission, but when taken as a whole, the end result is a qualitatively more powerful radio.
+We conclude by noting that up to this point we have described 5G as introducing additional degrees of freedom into how data is scheduled for transmission, but when taken as a whole, the end result is a qualitatively more powerful radio.
 This new 5G air interface